 Hey Los Angeles Drama Critics Circle!
 Can you assign some critics to come to review my show?

 Oh!
-Well, how on earth can I get some critics to come see my show?!
+Well, how on earth can I get some critics to see my show?!

-You can see the full list of current members of the LADCC on the site either by clicking here or by emailing us here to obtain contact information for all current members of the Circle.
+You can see the full list of current members of the LADCC by clicking here.

 How can I get my performance—or my show—considered for your annual awards?

 You—or your PR representative—must invite all members of the Circle to see your show.
 Additionally, every show must be seen by a percentage of the membership to qualify for an award nomination.

 Hi!
 I’m a theater critic.
 How can I apply for membership in the Circle?

 For information regarding membership in the Circle, please write to us here for a list of the minimum qualifications needed to qualify and be considered for membership.